bespoken/bespoken-docs/end-to-end/getting-started.md

 - what is on my list: you have the following items on your list
 ```

 How does it work?
-Look at this line:
+Take a look at this line:
 ```
 - open bring: welcome to bring
 ```